PDPA · Singapore

 Q8.
 A DPIA is best described as:

-A A financial audit of the organisation
+B A financial audit of the organisation

-B A risk-based assessment that identifies, assesses, and addresses personal data protection risks
+C A risk-based assessment that identifies, assesses, and addresses personal data protection risks

 Q9.
 When is a DPIA most appropriately conducted?